-Over the last 50 years, Arnstein’s ladder has become the touchstone for assessing community participation.
-Planners discuss the ladder’s significance to the discipline, but struggle to put it into practice.
+Over the last 50 years, Arnstein's ladder has become the touchstone for assessing community participation.
+Planners discuss the ladder's significance to the discipline but struggle to put it into practice.

-And so, the question becomes how do planners use Arnstein’s Ladder of Citizen Participation not just as an ideal but a foundation to shape their engagement?
+And so, the question becomes how do planners use Arnstein's Ladder of Citizen Participation not just as an ideal but as a foundation to shape their engagement?
 And would such an approach make a difference?

 In her article "Using Arnstein's Ladder as an Evaluative Framework for the Assessment of Participatory Work in Postdisaster Haiti," Journal of the American Planning Association (Vol. 85, No. 3), author Santina Contreras suggests that the potential for the ladder has yet to be realized.

 The post-disaster setting offers particular promise for the ladder.
-Here, participation presents an opportunity for communities to transform their spaces — prioritize their values, promote equity.
+Here, participation presents an opportunity for communities to transform their spaces — prioritize their values, and promote equity.

-However, as Contreras reveals, this is complicated in countries like Haiti, which receive a large portion of their post-disaster recovery assistance not from government but international nongovernmental organizations (NGOs).
-These organizations often do not have established relationships with communities, yet recognize community participation “helps planners understand local public knowledge, assists in identifying recovery needs, contributes to the dynamic exchange of information, and promotes the consolidation of diverse perspectives."
+However, as Contreras reveals, this is complicated in countries like Haiti, which receive a large portion of their post-disaster recovery assistance not from the government but from international nongovernmental organizations (NGOs).
+These organizations often do not have established relationships with communities, yet recognize community participation "helps planners understand local public knowledge, assists in identifying recovery needs, contributes to the dynamic exchange of information, and promotes the consolidation of diverse perspectives."

 It remains possible that these organizations merely reproduce unequal power relationships.

 In her study, Contreras conducted a survey of 296 organizations working in post-disaster Haiti evaluating their participation through two indicators.
-The first asks organizations to rate their own participatory practices from 1 (no participation) to 5 (high participation) across 12 project areas.
-For the second indicastor, Contreras again asked organizations to rank their participation from 1 to 5, this time with each number corresponding to language Sherry Arnstein used to describe rungs on her ladder of participation.
+The first asks organizations to rate their participatory practices from 1 (no participation) to 5 (high participation) across 12 project areas.
+For the second indicator, Contreras again asked organizations to rank their participation from 1 to 5, this time with each number corresponding to the language Sherry Arnstein used to describe rungs on her ladder of participation.